syracard/kingdom-of-vallonde/README.md

 | Date                   | Event            |     | Date              | Event                    |
 | 24 October (1 day ago) | Arrived in Cadun |     | In about 3 months | Arrival of the Ryvelegar |

+# Session 7: 17 October.
+Bar Crawl Market Brawl!
+Upon leaving the Broken Dagger Inn, Inxis spotted a group of individuals in the market: kobolds loading a cart under the direction of an older dwarf.
+The dwarf's cloak was crimson red with a pair of crossed golden scimitars: the symbol of the Gemini Blades.
+The party attempted to sneak through the crowds of market goers, but were spotted by the dwarf who ordered his kobold soldiers to apprehend the party.

+Battle ensued in the market.
+The dwarf grabbed a civilian to use as a human shield and assaulted the party with psionic blasts while his kobolds attempted to capture them.
+The Kobolds were... ineffective dopes and unable to give much help to their leader as he was mauled by Inxis in his bear-form.

+As the heat of battle died a small girl shouted "Papa!
+Papa!" as she ran to and embraced Sorin who was wearing the magical disguise of one of the market goers who had fled.
 # Session 6: 10 October.
 Bar Crawl!
 Our Keyhearthian exiles decided to explore [[Cadun]] by going on a bar crawl, beginning their morning at the Little Pony Inn and Tavern where they met bartender, [[Dagoth]], and the son of [[Teyrn Ebeorht]], [[Hector Ebeorht]].
 Drinks were had and rooms were secured at the Little Pony before the party moved on to the next location.